 Another thing to look at when selecting a cage is the bar spacing.
 Smaller birds, such as parakeets and lovebirds, require cages with bars no more than a half inch apart, to prevent them from squeezing through or becoming stuck between the bars.
 Many bird owners have been surprised to find that their pets are quite the little escape artists!
 Those who own larger birds should look for bars that are placed horizontally rather than vertically, to give your bird a means of climbing and exercise.

 The style of the cage is also an important factor.
 According to some veterinarians, round cages have been found to be detrimental to birds' psychological health, so angled cages are preferable.
 Many of these cages can either be hung or placed on a stand and come in a variety of sizes and shapes to accommodate any species of pet bird.

 Quality and Craftsmanship

-A properly designed bird cage normally gives bird and owner many years of use and enjoyment.
-You should remember that your bird will spend a great deal of time in his cage, and much like us, will appreciate some decorations to look at!
+A properly designed birdcage normally gives bird and owner many years of use and enjoyment.
+You should remember that your bird will spend a great deal of time in his cage, and much like a person will appreciate some decorations to look at!
 Fill your bird's cage with colorful toys, perches, and accessories to ensure that he is well entertained.
 With a little planning and careful decision making, you should be able to choose a cage that will meet all your expectations while providing your bird a safe, sturdy, and secure living space.